ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 {:.no_toc}

 There are a number of libraries and servers which help in exporting existing metrics from third-party systems as Prometheus metrics.
 You can have a look at the [exporters and integration tools](https://prometheus.io/docs/instrumenting/exporters/){:target="_blank" rel="noopener noreferrer"} here.

 On a side note, these tools are also available as Docker images, so we can use them inside kubernetes clusters.
 We can run an exporter docker image for a MySQL database as a side container inside the MySQL pod, connect to it and start translating data, to expose it on the metrics endpoint.

 #### Monitoring our own application
 {:.no_toc}

 If we want to add our own instrumentation to our code, to know how many server resources our own application is using, how many requests it is handling or how many exceptions occurred, then we need to use one of the [client libraries](https://prometheus.io/docs/instrumenting/clientlibs/){:target="_blank" rel="noopener noreferrer"}.
 These libraries will enable us to declare all the metrics we deem important in our application, and expose them on the metrics endpoint.

+### Micrometer

+To monitor our Spring boot application we will be using a convertor named Micrometer.
+Micrometer is an open-source project and provides a metric facade that exposes metric data in a vendor-neutral format which Prometheus can ingest.

+> Micrometer provides a simple facade over the instrumentation clients for the most popular monitoring systems, allowing you to instrument your JVM-based application code without vendor lock-in.
+Think SLF4J, but for metrics.

+Micrometer is not part of the Spring ecosystem and needs to be added as a dependency.
+In our demo application we will add this to our `Pom.xml file`.

 ## Configuring Prometheus